nautobot/pynautobot/docs/advanced/read.rst

 Using the Filter Method
 -----------------------

 The error message from the previous example suggests to use the :py:meth:`~pynautobot.core.endpoint.Endpoint.filter` method.
 Using this method will return a list of :py:class:`~pynautobot.core.response.Record` instances; one for each matching **record**.
-The ``filter`` method also supports:
+This method also supports:

-* filtering a single field with multiple values
+* filtering a single :ref:`field <Terminology>` with multiple values
 * filtering based on custom fields
 * filtering with lookup expressions